ysndr/MSc-Thesis/chapter/related-work.md

 While many projects do so, language servers do not need to reuse any existing infrastructure of a targeted language at all.
 Often, language implementations do not expose the required language interfaces (parsing, AST, Types, etc..), or pose various other impediments such as a closed source, licensing, or the absence of LSP abstractions available for the host language.

-An instance of this type is the rnix-lsp[@rnix-git] language server for the Nix[@nixos.org] programming language.
+An instance of this type is the rnix-lsp[@Rnixlsp2022] language server for the Nix[@NixOSNixOSLinux,@dolstraNixSafePolicyFree2004] programming language.
-Despite the Nix language being written in C++ [@nix-repo], its language server builds on a custom parser called "rnix" [@rnix] in Rust.
+Despite the Nix language being written in C++ [@Nix2022], its language server builds on a custom parser called "rnix" [@Rnixparser2022] in Rust.
 However, since rnix does not implement an interpreter for nix expressions the rnix based language server is limited to syntactic analysis and changes.

 #### Language Server as an Interface to CLI tools